lodauria/IoT_Group_Project/src/Devices/DockDevice/README.md

 `boat_id` is the license plate of the boat,
 `dock_num` is the dock assigned to the boat,
 `event = "0"` means that the boat is entering in the marina.

+<sup>*1</sup> In case of ETHOS the device publish directly the messages with MQTT, while when we use LoRaWAN the messages are sent to The Things Network and its MQTT broker publish the messages to the AWS IoT Core.

+<sup>*2</sup> In case of ETHOS the subscription is done at device level, while when we use LoRaWAN the subscription is done on The Things Network MQTT broker.